Quantum Annealing for Staff Scheduling in Educational Environments: Introduction

 \section{Introduction}

 In recent years, the Italian school system has experienced a significant increase in the complexity of its organizational processes.
-Today, schools operate in a highly regulated environment, characterized by increasingly stringent legal constraints, often deriving from both national laws and regional directives, as well as by a constant focus on cost efficiency and the quality of services provided.
-These structural conditions are further compounded by new and increasingly pressing requirements in terms of safety, inclusion, and accessibility, the management of unpredictable staff absences, fluctuations in student numbers, and the growing diversification of educational and organizational needs.
-In the Italian context, these factors are particularly relevant because public schools represent a universal and widespread service subject to centrally defined budgetary, staffing, and scheduling constraints, while being locally managed with limited flexibility.
-All these elements make the day-to-day management of a school a complex challenge that requires more sophisticated tools than those traditionally employed.

-In this scenario, the role of non-teaching school staff, and in particular of school collaborators, a key figure in the Italian system, has grown in importance.
-Far from being a mere logistical support, these personnel constitute a strategic resource: their presence, spatial and temporal distribution within the institution, and compliance with national contractual regulations directly affect the regularity of activities, the cleanliness and maintenance of facilities, student safety and assistance, the supervision of common areas, and emergency management.
+Schools now operate in a highly regulated environment, characterized by increasingly stringent legal constraints deriving from both national legislation and regional directives, alongside a persistent emphasis on cost efficiency and service quality.
+These structural conditions are further compounded by growing requirements related to safety, inclusion, and accessibility, the need to manage unpredictable staff absences, fluctuations in student numbers, and the increasing diversification of educational and organizational needs.
+In the Italian context, these factors are particularly relevant, as public schools provide a universal service subject to centrally defined budgetary, staffing, and scheduling constraints, while being locally managed with limited operational flexibility.
+Recent regulatory developments have further intensified this complexity.
+In particular, a recent reform has promoted the consolidation of campuses and services, leading to a significant increase in the average size of educational institutions.
+This new institutional configuration has made the allocation of personnel across shifts and locations more demanding, as it requires managing a larger number of constraints, spaces, and schedules within an already highly structured regulatory framework.
+As a result, the day-to-day management of schools increasingly requires more sophisticated planning and decision-support tools than those traditionally employed.
+In this scenario, the role of non-teaching school staff, and in particular that of school collaborators, a key figure in the Italian system, has gained strategic importance.
+Far from serving as mere logistical support, these personnel represent a critical operational resource: their presence and spatial-temporal distribution within the institution, as well as compliance with national contractual regulations, directly affect the regularity of school activities, the cleanliness and maintenance of facilities, student safety and assistance, the supervision of common areas, and emergency management.
+Furthermore, in Italy, school collaborators also perform administrative support tasks and provide assistance to students with disabilities.
+This further underscores the need for careful and well-structured planning that fully respects the existing regulatory framework and established organizational best practices.
+Consequently, the effective organization of this role has a direct impact on the quality of the educational experience for students and teaching staff, as well as on schools’ ability to comply with national standards and safety requirements.